nielsbaloe/webrtc-php/README.md

 ## Usage

-To install, just place the file in a folder, and you need to "chmod" the directory to writable (two files will be created) too.
+To install (on a https server), just place the file(s) in a folder, and you need to "chmod" the directory to writable (two files will be created) too.
 Be sure to hit F12 to look at the javascript console and see what is going on.